utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/priorized_us.md

 * As a user, I can recover my password
 * As a teacher, I can comment and report badly raised problems
 * As a teacher, I can upload my problems to the system
-* As a teacher, I can generate a PDF and Latex file from created exams.
+* As a teacher, I can generate a PDF and Latex file from created exams

 ### Nice-to-have